KKhushhalR2405/TextTranslator/README.md

 **Tesseract**, originally developed by Hewlett Packard in the 1980s, was open-sourced in 2005.
 Later, in 2006, Google adopted the project and has been a sponsor ever since.

-Follow [here](https://github.com/tesseract-ocr/tesseract) to download and use tesseract
+Follow [here](https://github.com/tesseract-ocr/tesseract) to download and use tesseract.